 Patients should also be taught what to do if they fall and cannot get up.
 Useful techniques include turning from the supine position to the prone position, getting on all fours, crawling to a strong support surface, and pulling up.
 Having frequent contact with family members or friends, a phone that can be reached from the floor, a remote alarm, or a wearable emergency response system device can decrease the likelihood of lying on the floor for a long time after a fall.

-Centers for Disease Control and Prevention: STEADI (Stopping Elderly Accidents, Deaths, & Injuries): Materials for healthcare providers
+Centers for Disease Control and Prevention: STEADI (Stopping Elderly Accidents, Deaths, & Injuries): Materials for healthcare providers with guidance to screen, assess, and intervene to reduce fall risk by giving older adults tailored interventions

 Each year, 30 to 40% of older people living in the community and 50% of nursing home residents fall.